msshahid21/school_district_analysis/README.md

 # School District Analysis

 ## Project Overview
-A School Board has requested that an analysis be done on the math and reading grades for students from Grades 9 - 12 in various schools within under the control of the board.
+A School Board has requested that an analysis be done on the math and reading grades for students from Grades 9 - 12 in various schools under the control of the board.
+The analysis also needs to look at the effect of replacing the grades of the 9th Graders from Thomas High School due to allegations of Academic Dishonesty.
 The board would like to obtain information about the following:

 1. Remove the 9th Graders Scores from Thomas High School (due to Academic Dishonesty) and provide an updated summary of school performances in the district.
 2. Show the Top 5 and Bottom 5 Performing Schools by Overall Passing %.